AsmaAlibert/odm-dsi-docker/README.md

 ```

 REST APIs are available by default on port 9080 with HTTP and on port 9443 with HTTPS.
+To change host ports, change HTTP_PORT and HTTPS_PORT variables in the .env file.

 ## Test a DSI Runtime running in Docker